ioioioio/JeuSynthese/README.md

 # ProjetSynthese
-This was my final project for my associate degree in Computer Science (December 2017), completing my first sixteen months of programming experience.
-It has been written in four months, with very limited previous knowledge of C or C++ (or git).
-It is advised not to look at the code or the folder structure.
+This was my final project for my associate degree in Computer Science (December 2017), marking the completion of my first sixteen months of programming experience.
+It was written over four months with very limited prior knowledge of C or C++ (or Git).

-The project is a fully playable first person shooter (FPS).
-The player compete simple AIs on maps randomly generated.
+The project is a fully playable first-person shooter (FPS) where the player competes against simple bots on randomly generated maps.

-My personal objectives was to use a limited set of libraries to acquire a deep understanding of how everything is done.
-I used GLFW to manage the window and handle the keyboard, GLAD to load OpenGL's functions, glm for the basic matrix and vector calculus, stb_image to load the textures, and FreeType to display the text.
-It has been highly influenced by [https://learnopengl.com/](https://learnopengl.com/).
+My personal objective was to use a limited set of libraries to gain a deep understanding of how everything works.
+I used [GLFW](êhttps://www.glfw.org/) to manage the window and handle the keyboard, [GLAD](https://glad.dav1d.de/) to load OpenGL's functions, [GLM](https://glm.g-truc.net/0.9.9/index.html) for basic matrix and vector calculus, [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h) to load the textures, and [FreeType](https://freetype.org/) to display text.
+This project was heavily influenced by [https://learnopengl.com/](https://learnopengl.com/).

-Some shortcuts have been taken in order to deliver a fully playable FPS on time.
-For example there is no lightning, the maps are a bit square (I see it as a failure everytime someone compares it to Minecraft), and the AIs have a complete knowledge of the map.
-However, the physic engine does not depend on the squareness of the maps.
+Some shortcuts were taken to deliver a fully playable FPS on time.
+For example, there is no lighting, the maps are a bit square, and the bots have complete knowledge of the map.
+However, the physics engine does not depend on the squareness of the maps.

 I am not the author of the textures.
 The credits can be found in [source.txt](https://github.com/ioioioio/JeuSynthese/blob/master/textures/sources.txt).